 Once we were on the same page about our combined must-haves list, and we had a sense of our numbers, the budget spreadsheets came out in full force.

 Specifically, I wanted to make sure we were future-proofing our budget to handle things we both see in our futures in best-case and worst-case scenarios.
-That includes things like temporary job loss, maternity leave and daycare if we have children.
+That includes things like temporary job loss, maternity leave and the Dread Pirate Daycare if we are blessed with ~~expensive tiny humans~~ children.

 Sure, we could afford a massive place with our dual-income, no-kids lifestyle, but my real questions were more like…